luolvming/ipmi/README.md

 IPMI detailed introduction

-1. The meaning of IPMI
+First, the meaning of IPMI
 The intelligent platform management interface (IPMI:Intelligent Platform Management Interface) is an application on the server management system design standard, put forward by Intel, HP, Dell and NEC in 1998, the latest version of the current  v_2.0 .The design of the interface standard contributes to the implementation of the system management in different hardware server system, the centralized management of different platforms as possible.

-2.The history of IPMI development
+Second,the history of IPMI development
 IPMI 2 is a series of technical specifications of the third generation of products.
 Provides a standard way of monitoring the running status of mechanical components for computing device.
 In addition to the fan and the voltage, IPMI also monitors the temperature and power status, moreover, IPMI can even remotely reboot the machine.

 Before the release of IPMI, every computer manufacturers have developed various components in the platform of performance monitoring solutions, these solutions tend to be an enterprise or telecommunications company combined with a specific manufacturer, usually the management efficiency is low.
 With the surge in data center computing devices and telecommunication network, the formation of long-term disadvantages have become increasingly serious.